sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/troubleshoot.md

 - You can't access Sourcegraph.
 See [Troubleshooting ingress-nginx](https://kubernetes.github.io/ingress-nginx/troubleshooting/).
 If you followed our instructions the namespace of the ingress-controller is `ingress-nginx`.

+### Postgres specific errors

+-  Errors in the `pgsql` or `codeintel-db` pod logs about data directory permissions.

+   Our database deployments contain [initContainers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to ensure that the mounted volumes have the correct permissions.
+If these containers fail to run you may experience this issues.
+You should manually exec into the postgres container and modify the permissions.

 Any other issues?
 Contact us at [@srcgraph](https://twitter.com/srcgraph) or <mailto:support@sourcegraph.com>, or file issues on our [public issue tracker](https://github.com/sourcegraph/issues/issues).